mycolorway/qing-switch/README.md

 Mannully switching on and off.
 Leave the `state` param as void for toggle.

+__disabled__ (disabled)

+Mannully disable & enable the switch. set the param as false to enable, leave it as void or set as true to disable.

 __destroy__ ()

 Destroy component, restore element to original state.